annajforster/QUT_EGH450/README.md

 **GitHub Push and Pull Request Process:**

 **1. Fork the Repository:**
-Create a personal copy of the original repository.
+Create a personal copy of the original repository. (if you're a Group 2 member, THIS ONE)

 **2. Create a New Branch:**
 Within your forked repository, create a new branch.